Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md

 **Saving processed data sets for modeling input**

-Training and test data sets were pickled and saved as .pkl files for input into modeling (training data), and model evaluation or deploymenbt (test data).
+Training and test data sets were pickled and saved as .pkl files for input into modeling (training data), and model evaluation or deployment (test data).

 ### Modeling
 We created two models with 3-fold cross-validation: Elastic net and Random forest.
 We used [59-point sampling](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) for random grid search as a strategy for cross-validation.

 ### Model evaluation
 Accuracy of the models were measured using AUC on the test data set.
 AUC of both Elastic net and Random forest models were > 0.85.
-We save both models in pickled .pkl files, and output the ROC plots for both models.
-In addition, feature importance for the Random forest model are output in a .csv file and plotted in a pdf (top predictive features only).
+We save both models in pickled.pkl files, and output the ROC plots for both models.
+In addition, feature importances for the Random forest model are output in a .csv file and plotted in a pdf (top predictive features only).

 ## 4. Deployment
 AUC of both Elastic net and Random forest models were > 0.85.
 Therefore, per criteria for the threshold for minimum accuracy required for deployment, both models are suitable for deployment.
-Deployment is performed using Azure Container Services using Azure ML Workbench command line utilities (CLI).
+Deployment is performed using Azure Container Services using Azure Machine Learning command-line utilities (CLI).

 ## Architecture & Environments
 #### Development
 We used an Azure Data Science Virtual Machine (DSVM) Windows Server 2016, (VM Size: [DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes), with 4 virtual CPUs and 14-Gb RAM).
-Azure Machine Learning Workbench is installed on the DSVM.
+Azure Machine Learning is installed on the DSVM.

-We used the TDSP template in Azure Machine Learning Workbench to create a new project, and all code and decuments were developed in this project.
+We used the TDSP template in Azure Machine Learning to create a new project, and all code and documents were developed in this project.
 Instructions on how to create a new project in TDSP format is provided [here](https://github.com/amlsamples/tdsp/blob/master/Docs/how-to-use-tdsp-in-azure-ml.md).

-Code is executed in the AMLW Python 3.5 environment using the Azure Machine Learning Workbench CLI.
-See Azure Machine Learning Workbench product documentation for information on installation and execution.
-Details about code and its execution is provided in the respective folders and subfolders under \Code.
+Code is executed in the AMLW Python 3.5 environment using the Azure Machine Learning CLI.
+See Azure Machine Learning product documentation for information on installation and execution.
+Details about code and its execution are provided in the respective folders and subfolders under \Code.

 Outputs generated from data preparation and modeling stages are stored in: C:\\TempAMLWorkbench\\TDSPUCIAdultIncome folder.